InferEM: Inferring the Speaker's Intention for Empathetic Dialogue Generation: Experiment

 \subsubsection{Comparison on Automatic Evaluation}

-Table \ref{tab:auto} shows that all automatic evaluation metrics of InferEM outperform the baseline KEMP by an obvious margin, which verifies the effectiveness of the last utterance prediction and intention perception components of our model to improve emotion perception, empathy expression and response diversity.
-Our model achieves the SOTA performance in terms of Emotion Accuracy and Perplexity.
-The CEM performs better than our model in terms of Distinct-1 and Distinct-2 because it uses an additional Frequency-Aware Cross-Entropy loss \cite{jiang2019improving} to penalize frequently occurring tokens.
+Table~\ref{tab:auto} shows that all automatic evaluation metrics of InferEM outperform the baseline KEMP by an obvious margin, which verifies the effectiveness of the last utterance prediction and intention perception components of our model to improve emotion perception, empathy expression and response diversity.
+Our model achieves the State-Of-The-Art performance in terms of Emotion Accuracy and Perplexity.
+The CEM performs better than our model in terms of Distinct-1 and Distinct-2 because it uses an additional Frequency-Aware Cross-Entropy loss~\cite{jiang2019improving} to penalize frequently occurring tokens.
 As InferEM obtains external knowledge in the same way as KEMP and is mainly compared with KEMP, we don't consider this loss.
 Therefore, we can compare InferEM with KEMP more fairly and verify the effectiveness of our proposed modules more convincingly.

-Table \ref{tab:auto} shows that when the last utterance prediction or the intention perception module is removed, all the automatic evaluation metrics of our model become obviously worse.
-This means that our proposed modules are beneficial for emotion perception and empathetic expression.
+Table~\ref{tab:auto} shows that when the last utterance prediction or the intention perception module is removed, all the automatic evaluation metrics of our model become obviously worse, which means that the model's abilities to perceive intention and understand dialogue context decrease to some extent.
+This indicates that our proposed modules are beneficial for emotion perception and empathetic expression.